Privacy Policy

 Openness

 From time to time, we may change our policy on how we handle personal information or the types of personal information which we hold.
-Any changes to our policy will be published on our website.
+We will notify you about any changes to our policy through our website.
+This will include any notification of any changes in service operation or ownership and how any such changes may impact on your personal data.
 You may obtain a copy of our current policy from our website or by contacting us on the details below.
-It is your responsibility to check the website from time to time in order to determine whether there have been any changes.

 Access, correction and further information

-2. consider that the personal information which we hold about you is not accurate, complete or up to date; or
+- consider that the personal information which we hold about you requires correction; or

-If you wish to comment on or query our privacy policy, or if you wish to make an enquiry regarding any personal information relating to you which may be in our possession, contact us at:
+If you wish to: comment on or query our privacy policy; make an enquiry regarding any personal information relating to you which may be in our possession; withdraw or withhold consent for the collection, storage or distribution of your data or records; or request deletion of your personal data and records, contact us at:

 Rural Health Connect Pty Ltd